2023 Kessel Fellowships

 - If you have not previously created an account, click Register Now on the lower right to set up your profile.

 You will be asked to fill out the online submission form in addition to uploading your proposal as a single PDF file.
 The research proposal must use 12-point font with one-inch margins on all sides.
 It should include all of the following components listed below.
-Proposals that do not adhere to the instructions will be disqualified without review.
+Ineligible applicants and proposals that do not adhere to the instructions will be disqualified without review.

 Research Plan (maximum 3 pages):